MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

  Notice that each time this page is loaded, a new image is requested from the Imagery API.
 The advantage of this is that the image will be updated if map data changes (e.g. streets are added/changed/removed).
 The disadvantage is that if the REST APIs are unavailable or the access point changes, the image will no longer load.
 In a real world scenario, you would likely want to cache a backup image in case of API unavailability.

- The code in  REF _Ref260422203 \r \h Listing 12 will produce a map image like figure 1 (assuming a geocoded address at 291 Broadway, New York, NY).
+ The code in Listing 12 will produce a map image like figure 1 (assuming a geocoded address at 291 Broadway, New York, NY).

  **Figure1 - Results of retrieving an image using the Imagery API**